codefreak558/dotfiles/README.md

 # Manual installation

+Make sure to use `git clone https://github.com/codefreak558/dotfiles/` to have a copy of all the files needed or go thorugh each folder going to the dev of the themes and downloading the latest ones from them

 1. Go through the fonts and choose which fonts you will install.
 Then install them with your font manager
 2. Copy Bibata folder to `/usr/share/icons`
 3. Copy Dracula Icons folder to `/usr/share/icons`